matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ### Object arguments

-Arguments are numbers (or occasionally words) that provide the object with more details on how to operate.
+Arguments are usually numbers (or occasionally words) that provide the object with more details on how to operate.

 For example, having named an `im.echo` object, we can also set its time (how short or long the echo is), and the amount of feedback (affecting how many times the echo repeats).